 Students can earn additional credit through the evaluation and review of a portfolio.
 The portfolio is an organized collection of essays, employment history (resume), professional training and other pertinent documentation indicating learning through work and life experiences.
 Students must thoroughly demonstrate how knowledge and skills gained through life experience is equivalent to college level learning.
 Students are billed a $300 evaluation and processing fee.
 For more information, visit Credit for Prior Learning.

-Administration: B. Copper-Glenz, Dean; D. Rapacz, Asst.
-Dean; B. Condon, Asst.
+Administration: B. Copper-Glenz, Associate Provost; I. Macias, Director of Grad.
+Recruitment; B. Condon, Asst.
 Dir, Grad.
-Recruiting; M. Cashman, Outreach and Communications Manager; M.C.
-Pacelli, Student Service Coordinator; S. Richardson, Office and Operations Manager
+Recruitment; M. Cashman, Outreach and Communications Manager; M.C.
+Pacelli, Student Service Coordinator; S. Richardson, Office and Operations Manager.